 25th – National Clam Chowder Day

-This is more of an East coast or Northeast event in popularity, even though clam chowder is served everywhere.
-It is a day to start engagement on social media on which is better, Manhattan or New England?
+- This is more of an East Coast or Northeast event in popularity, even though clam chowder is served everywhere.
+It is a day to start engagement on social media which is better, Manhattan or New England?

 25th – National Chili Day